 How he Made $200 Out of These Websites?

-He started out as most others with images like the one above: Whatever he found on the streets to look interesting, snap it, upload it, keyword it.
+He started out like most others with images like the one above.
+Whatever he found on the streets to look interesting, snap it, upload it, keyword it.
 But he noticed quickly that this is not going to be the best way to make a hefty amount of money he wanted to.
 The image above has never sold – in total, he uploaded four images from that place, one of them actually sold.
 Twice.
 For a total of $1.28 in royalties.

 Those images might look interesting to you but they are not what many people are going to pay for to use in their advertising, on their websites or to illustrate a magazine article or a blog post.

 While I believe the “100 images in your portfolio” is aiming too short these days, you could probably even upload 1,000 images into your portfolios and still not get a decent return each month.
-At the end of the day, you should know how to make money in the photography business.

-How he Made the Whole Process Work Faster?
+How He Made the Whole Process Work Faster?

 He not only wanted to make $100 a month, he wanted a bit more.
 And he wanted it quicker.
 So he decided that he will have to find out what kind of images sells more often, more regularly to get me better returns.
 While today he is shooting far more “what he finds”.
 He now does this with a trained eye for what actually looks interesting to potential buyers than rather just him.
 More of those images he uploads today are selling but they are still not making big money.
-And to get there, he had to go through a process of specifically shooting images for stock – or microstock in particular.
+And to get there, he had to go through a process of specifically shooting images for the stock – or microstock in particular.

 Microstock Photography Tips

 Microstock – as we mostly speak about when we discuss the most popular sites like Shutterstock, iStockphoto, Fotolia, Dreamstime – is a specific subset of the market for licensing images.
-The images are being sold at very low prices, so they are being used a lot by people who just want a quick solution for a common problem: Find an image that can be used to illustrate a certain topic without drawing the full attention to the image.
+The images are being sold at very low prices, so they are being used a lot by people who just want a quick solution for a common problem.
+Find an image that can be used to illustrate a certain topic without drawing the full attention to the image.

 Viewers and readers have to quickly understand what an article or ad is about without noticing the image as the “key content”.
 While there are also examples of images being used as the key visual or even as part of a product (be it a coffee mug or an art print), the masses of downloads are for images that you are likely to never find in use because they are just used in a tiny place as an eye catcher for something else.